110 Cases Heard Pursuant to the Uniform Administrative Procedures Act

-This policy describes the circumstances under which Middle Tennessee State University (MTSU or University) will apply the contested case hearing provisions of the Uniform Administrative Procedures Act (UAPA), T.C.A. §§ 4-5-101 et. seq. and the procedures for UAPA hearings.
+This policy describes the circumstances under which Middle Tennessee State University (MTSU or University) may apply the contested case hearing provisions of the Uniform Administrative Procedures Act (UAPA), T.C.A. §§ 4-5-101 et. seq. and the procedures for UAPA hearings.

 The contested case procedures set forth in the UAPA may be applicable in all cases in which the legal rights, duties, and privileges of a party are required by any statute or constitutional provision to be determined by an agency after an opportunity for a hearing.
 These procedures may also apply when MTSU policy provides that a hearing take place pursuant to the provisions of the UAPA.

-The contested case procedures in the UAPA may apply in the following cases:
+A. The contested case procedures in the UAPA may apply in the following cases:

-C. any other case where law requires a contested case hearing and such a hearing is requested.
+4. any other case where law requires a contested case hearing and such a hearing is requested.

-These procedures are not applicable to termination of certain faculty for adequate cause as such instances that are subject to the provisions of T.C.A. § 49-8-302 and Policy 204 Tenure.
+1. Termination of certain faculty for adequate cause as such instances that are subject to the provisions of T.C.A. § 49-8-302 and Policy 204 Tenure.

 III.
 Authority of the President

-A. The President of MTSU is responsible for implementation of these procedures and has final decision making authority in any proceeding subject to these procedures.
+A. The President of MTSU is responsible for implementation of these procedures and has final decision-making authority in any proceeding subject to these procedures.